atinfo/awesome-test-automation/python-test-automation.md

     * [unittest2](https://pypi.python.org/pypi/unittest2) - is a backport of the new features added to the unittest testing framework in Python 2.7 and onwards.
     * [pytest](http://pytest.org/) - is a mature full-featured Python testing tool that helps you write better programs.
         * [plugincompat](http://plugincompat.herokuapp.com/) - Test execution and compatibility checks for pytest plugins
+    * [pytest-django](https://github.com/pytest-dev/pytest-django) - it allows you to test your Django project/applications with the pytest testing tool.
     * [test-junkie](https://github.com/ArturSpirin/test_junkie) - Highly configurable modern testing framework.
     * [nosetests](https://nose.readthedocs.org/en/latest/) - is a nicer testing for python.
     * [slash](https://github.com/slash-testing/slash) - is a testing framework written in Python.